 Baldur’s Gate II: Shadows of Amn

 Elevating these many quests is exceptional writing and dialogue.
 Baldur’s Gate juggles wit and satire with solemnity and gravitas, drawing players into even ostensibly simple quests.
-It’s the party of adventurers that join the hero that get the best lines of course, and none more so than Minsc, the infamous Ranger who talks to his cosmic space hamster, Boo.
+It’s the party of adventurers that join the hero who get the best lines, of course, and none more so than Minsc, the infamous Ranger who talks to his cosmic space hamster, Boo.

 Mass Effect 2

-The Elder Scrolls III: Morrowind
+The Elder Scrolls V: Skyrim

-Star Wars: Knights of the Old Republic II
+Star Wars Knights of the Old Republic II

 Shadowrun: Hong Kong